pytorch/xla/docs/source/features/scan.md

   return carry, torch.stack(ys, dim=0)
 ```

-Under the hood, `scan` is implemented much more efficiently by lowering the loop
+Under the hood, `scan` is implemented efficiently by lowering the loop
-into an XLA `While` operation.
+into an XLA `while` operation.
 This ensures that only one iteration of the loop
 is compiled by XLA.

 [`scan_examples.py`][scan_examples] contains some example code showing how to use